Ben Mezrich has always known what kind of story he likes.

 He became a specialist in American rule-breakers

 The official bio on his site explains the pattern almost too candidly.
 He writes about "young geniuses battling their way through the grey area between right and wrong, and succeeding at all costs."
 That phrase tells you why some readers devour him and some critics distrust him.
-He is interested in people who live in the gap between innovation and misconduct, and he likes telling those stories from the inside.
+He is interested in people who live in the gap between invention and misconduct, and he likes telling those stories from the inside.

 That choice makes his books legible to Hollywood.
 It also raises obvious questions about embellishment, composite character, and authorial shaping, questions Mezrich has faced for years.
 The archived post hinted at that tension through one quote about reconstruction and multiple sources.
 A better profile has to acknowledge that it is built into the Mezrich project.